 The series I’m working on with him is a military sci-fi, kind of Transformers in space.
 Tons of action.
 Lots of bad guys.
 A few good guys trying to save the world.
 Did I mention there’s tons of action?
 And the books are fun to read.
 (I really, really like my job!)

-buy norvasc on line in united states How does he do it?
+How does he do it?
 He credits at least part of his speed to being a plotter.
 He outlines–big-time.
 Not only does he outline each book, but he has an overarching outline for the entire series.
 When I asked him about his method, he said he read Libbie Hawker’s book Take Off Your Pants! and has put her method to use.

 Me?
 I’ve never been a plotter.
 I’ve always been a pantser–that is, I write by the seat of my pants.
 But I was curious about this taking-off-your-pants thing.
 Could I do it?
 Would I like it?
 Would it work for me?
 So I bought her book and read it, took notes on it, and I’m trying to put it to work for me.
 Why?
 Because I think we learn when we try new things.

 I’m not sure if it’s going to work for me or not.
 I do think, if nothing else, it might help me when it comes to revision.
 That’s when I’ve found my biggest need for structure, and it’s when my books really seem to benefit from it.

 So are you a plotter or a pantser?
 Do you wish you could outline and can’t seem to make it work for you?